 - B.A., Henry M. Jackson School of International Studies, University of Washington

 Professional and Community Activities

-- El Centro De La Raza Legal Clinic
+- Volunteer Attorney, El Centro de la Raza Legal Clinic

 - Access to Justice Institute Award of Distinction for Leadership and Dedication to Public Service